 Regardless of the type of anesthesia you choose, our team will ensure you are always comfortable at our office.
-Our doctors will discuss each option with you so that you fully understand your choices before deciding.
+Our doctor will discuss each option with you so that you fully understand your choices before deciding.
 We have provided some information about each sedation technique below.

 Local Anesthesia is one of the most common forms of anesthesia.
 If you have ever received a filling or undergone a minor dental procedure with your dentist, you likely have experience with local anesthesia.
 This method numbs the entire surgical area, allowing you to remain awake during surgery without feeling a thing.